-3.7 Rookies:
+5.7 Rookies:

-- 3.7.1 Cash, trophies and contingencies designated for rookie drivers shall be awarded to drivers who fulfill and meet all minimum requirements for eligibility to compete for the Grant Junghans USMTS Rookie of the Year. - 3.7.2 Driver shall earn points in events where that driver possesses a USMTS license. - 3.7.3 Driver may have participated in no more than twenty-four (24) national events prior to the current year. - 3.7.4 Driver may not have won a USMTS-sanctioned "A" Main during a prior year. - 3.7.5 Rookie points shall be awarded to each eligible driver based on his/her best twenty-four (24) points-earning events. - 3.7.6 Official decisions regarding rookie eligibility are final, binding and not subject to appeal.
+- 5.7.1 Cash, trophies and contingencies designated for eligible rookies shall be awarded to drivers who possess a USMTS national license and fulfill all minimum requirements for eligibility. - 5.7.2 Driver may have participated in no more than twenty-four (24) USMTS events prior to the current year, and may not have won a USMTS "A" Main during a prior year. - 5.7.3 Rookie points are based off national points. - 5.7.4 Official decisions regarding rookie eligibility are final, binding and not subject to appeal.